southerntw/fun-projects/README.md

-messing up the best pratices are a best pratice, too.
+- messing up the best pratices are a best pratice, too.
+- overengineered witchcrafts